Up to 60% off sofas & mattresses — limited‑time deals.

 Bracci Karma Sofa Review (2026)

-The Bracci Karma L-shaped Leather Sectional Sofa is a premium, modern leather sectional built around manual headrest adjustment and tailored detailing, with a supportive foam-and-memory-foam seat feel.
-It’s best for design-forward living rooms where you want a held-up sit for long TV nights and laptop sessions, not a sink-in lounge pit.
-The trade-offs are a high entry price, non-removable upholstery, and leather’s temperature swings for hot sleepers.
+The Bracci Karma L-shaped Leather Sectional Sofa is a premium leather sectional built around manual ratchet-back headrests, tailored detailing, and a supportive foam-plus-memory-foam seat feel.
+In our hands-on testing, it worked best for people who want a more structured sit for TV, laptop sessions, and posture changes rather than a deep, sink-in lounge setup.
+The trade-offs are clear: a high entry price, fixed upholstery, and the usual leather temperature swings over long sits.

 Product Overview